FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_checked-commit/readme.md

 # RPC checked-commit

-The trigger for execution of the checked configuration is RPC checked-commit.
-A checked commit is similar to an RPC commit, but it also checks if nodes are in sync with the network before it starts configuration.
-RPC fails if any node is out of sync.
-Output of the RPC describes the result of the commit and matches all modified nodes in the UniConfig transaction.
-If one node failed for any reason, RPC will fail entirely.
+The checked-commit RPC is the trigger for executing the checked configuration.

+A checked commit is similar to an RPC commit, but it also checks that nodes are in sync with the network before it starts configuration.
+The RPC fails if any node is out of sync.

+RPC output describes the result of the commit and matches all modified nodes in the UniConfig transaction.
+If a node fails for any reason, the entire RPC fails.

-In comparison to commit RPC, there is one additional phase between 'lock and validate configured nodes' and 'write configuration into device'
+Compared to the commit RPC, there is an additional step between steps 1 and 3:
-phases:

 1. Lock and validate configured nodes
-2. Check if nodes are in-sync with state on devices
+2. Check if nodes are in sync with state on devices
-3. Write configuration into device
+3. Write configuration to device
 4. Validate configuration
 5. Confirmed commit
 6. Confirming commit (submit configuration)

-Following diagram captures check if configuration fingerprints in the transaction datastore and device are equal.
+The following diagram illustrates the check assuming that configuration fingerprints in the transaction datastore and device are equal.

 ![RPC checked-commit](RPC_checked-commit-RPC_checked_commit.svg)

 !!!
-There is a difference between fingerprint-based validation in the phases 1 and 2.
-The goal of the first phase is validation if other transaction has already changed the same node by comparison of fingerprint in the UniConfig transaction and in the database.
-On the other side, the second phase validates if fingerprint in the transaction equals to fingerprint on the device - if another system / directly user via CLI has updated device configuration since the beginning of the transaction.
+Fingerprint-based validation is different between steps 1 and 2.
+For step 1, the goal is to validate if another transaction has already changed the same node by comparing fingerprints in the UniConfig transaction and the database.
+Step 2 checks that the fingerprint in the transaction is equal to the fingerprint on the device (i.e., if another system or a user directly via the CLI has updated the device configuration since the beginning of the transaction).
 !!!

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-Configuration of nodes 'R1' and 'R2' has been changed in the transaction.
-Both 'R1' and 'R2' are in-sync with actual state on the device.
+The configuration of nodes R1 and R2 has been modified in the transaction.
+Both nodes are in sync with the actual state on the device.

-RPC checked-commit input invoke all touched nodes.
+RPC input invokes all touched nodes.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:checked-commit' \